jurplel/abigalekim.github.io/_posts/2022-11-10-systemsobjectives.md

 ### Systems implementation

 Students need to know how to understand a software system specification and convert it into code that is reliable and performs well.
 Students will need to be capable of translating ideas into a lower-level programming language, writing comprehensive, extensive, and robust tests (both for correctness and performance), and debugging all sorts of failures in their code.
-I'll expand each of these ideas in their own sections.

 ### Translating ideas